Spend most of your day outdoors whilst enjoying the sunshine

 The Western Cape, where the program is based, is a very culturally diverse area of South Africa.
 There is a large integration of the poor with the wealthy.
 The children in this program range from 0 to 14 years old and live in the townships in Cape Town such as Dunoon or Site 5.
 Most of them can speak English, yet their mother tongue may be Afrikaans or Xhosa.
 The homes they live in are often built from scrap metal and second-hand wood and usually do not have running water.
 Forty percent of the families in these areas lack a male head of household and the children often have no one to monitor their educational progress or after-school activities.
 Furthermore, alcohol and drug abuse is common in the townships where they live and especially at this age they are susceptible to recruitment by local gangs.

-Do a walking tour visiting historical sites like the Castle of Good Hope and the Grand Parade.
-Learn about life under apartheid in South Africa at the Parliament Buildings and the District Six Museum.
-Shop for African arts and crafts in Greenmarket Square and St George’s Mall.
-After the listed activity you can take a bus or walk to the Victoria & Alfred Waterfront.
-Sit back and sip a delicious coffee, enjoy some fresh fish and watch the ships in the busy working harbour or walk around and visit the shops, markets and listen to the musicians on the sidewalks.
-Alternatively you can take the cable car up Table Mountain and enjoy breath-taking views of the city, or visit the famous Robben Island where Nelson Mandela was held in prison during the apartheid era.
-(Own Expense).
-In the evening head back on the local bus to Table View where you can join the staff, guests and the locals at one of the restaurants or bars along the beachfront in Table View - all within rolling distance from the hostel where you will be staying the night.
+After the walking tour you can take a bus or walk to the Victoria & Alfred Waterfront.
+Sit back and sip a cocktail, enjoy some fresh fish and watch the ships in the busy working harbour or walk around taking in the shops, markets and musicians on the sidewalks.
+Alternatively, you can take the cable car up Table Mountain and enjoy breathtaking views of the city, or visit the famous Robben Island where Nelson Mandela was held in prison during the apartheid era (own expense).

 There are 2 options to choose from when joining this project: